 South Korea Is Using Holographic Cops to Fight Crime, but It Looked Like a Ghost at Night

-South Korea, thekabarnews.com – South Korea has a new way to fight crime at night by sending out life-sized 3D holographic cops.
-People in the area joke that these looking-like ghosts are only...
+South Korea, thekabarnews.com—South Korea has a new way to fight crime at night by sending out life-sized 3D holographic cops.
+People in the area joke that these ghost-looking things are only there...

-South Korea, thekabarnews.com – South Korea has a new way to fight crime at night by sending out life-sized 3D holographic cops.
-People in the area joke that these looking-like ghosts are only there to scare people, especially at night.
+South Korea, thekabarnews.com—South Korea has a new way to fight crime at night by sending out life-sized 3D holographic cops.
+People in the area joke that these ghost-looking things are only there to scare people, especially at night.

 Every night from 7 to 10 p.m., a huge “cop” 170 centimeters tall comes to Judong No. 3 Park.
 This person is wearing a uniform.
 They tell tourists about the neighborhood’s security cameras and how quickly real police will show up.